A volte tornano...

 - click on the pictures to enlarge -

-On the occasion of the exhibition a catalogue is published at Kerber Verlag containing essays by Jürgen Doppelstein, Belinda Grace Gardner and Katharina Henkel as well as a special Collector`s Edition limited to 50 copies, signed and numbered by the artist.
+In conjunction with the exhibition a catalogue (Ger.-Engl.-Ital.) at Kerber Publishers is publicized with texts by Prof Herwig Guratzsch and Belinda Grace Gardner as well as a Collector`s Edition limited to 30 copies and 5 Artist’s Proofs including an etching, Il gatto di Schrödinger, 2014, 22,5 x 14,5 cm, signed and numbered by the artist.